In this article, we want to teach you How to Install Apache on Ubuntu 20.04.

 Step 1 – Command for Installing Apache on Ubuntu 20.04

 Apache is available in Ubuntu’s default software repository.
 You just need to update the local package index and then install Apache.

 Run the following command to update the packages:

 sudo apt update

-Then, install the apache2 package :
+Then, install the apache2 package with the command below:

 sudo apt install apache2

-Adjust the firewall on Ubuntu 20.04
+Step 2 – Adjust the UFW firewall for Apache on Ubuntu 20.04

 Apache registers itself with UFW to provide a few application profiles that can be used to enable or disable access to Apache through the firewall.